isovector/draconian-results/pho.md

 This content is a summary of the [PHO order --- Food and Liquor Serving Premises (PDF,
-481KB)]
+476KB)]
 document.
 It is not legal advice and does not provide an interpretation of the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

-Places that do not offer full meal service must close.
-This includes places like bars, nightclubs and lounges that do not serve meals.

-Indoor and outdoor dining is allowed when following physical distancing requirements and other rules:

--   A maximum of 6 people at a table
--   Two metres or physical barriers between tables
--   Customers must stay seated and cannot move between or visit other tables
--   No dancing
+Restaurants, bars, pubs and nightclubs can operate at full capacity and have fewer restrictions:

 -   Normal liquor service hours
+-   No limits on table size
+-   Customers don\'t have to remain seated
+-   Dancing is allowed

+Safety requirements include:

--   [Masks are required] when not seated at a table
+-   [Masks required] when
+    not seated at a table and when dancing

-Restaurants, cafes and pubs must scan [proof of vaccination QR codes for entry].
+-   [Proof of
+    vaccination] required
+    for entry (12+)

 ------------------------------------------------------------------------